noice123host-art/SUR-education-activities/README.md

 # Stand Upright: Rebooted EDUCATION

-A script made by a random guy
+A EDUCATION GUILD made by a random guy

 ---